Communications, Author at SJRWMD – Page 29 of 81

 District commends Altamonte Springs for award-winning water reuse project

-The district’s Governing Board is commending the city of Altamonte Springs for its award-winning work to expand water resources in Florida.
+The District’s Governing Board is commending the city of Altamonte Springs for its award-winning work to expand water resources in Florida.
 The city’s pureALTA Potable Reuse Demonstration Pilot was recently named the 2017 WaterReuse Innovative Project of the Year at the national WaterReuse Symposium in Phoenix, Ariz.